-This is the third post in our series 6 Ways to Help Your Association Thrive in 2020.
+This is the third post in our series 6 Ways to Help Your Association Thrive.
 If you missed our earlier posts, you can read about your cause and your marketing plan to catch up.

 How to Attract Prospects and Members with Marketing Assets

 People are more likely to engage with your brand in exchange for something tangible and beneficial.
 That’s why a good content-based digital marketing plan requires supporting assets to maximize outcomes.

 A marketing asset, often referred to generally as “content,” can be almost anything from your association that offers value to your audience.
 Traditional marketing assets include whitepapers, infographics, how-to guides, e-books, webinars, videos, checklists, podcasts, survey results, industry reports, and many more.
 Thanks to new technology, marketing assets also include interactive content, such as virtual reality, augmented reality, artificial intelligence, chatbots, apps, and others.

 With so many types of marketing assets to choose from, how do you know which ones will work for your audience?
 The answer: the ones that give people what they need when they need it.
 Personalization is key to a successful content-based digital marketing campaign.

 Here are a few considerations when determining your marketing assets: